SAP-samples/event-driven-integrations-codejam/exercises/01-events-sap-ecosystem/README.md

 ## Type of events

-The two most common type of events that we will normally interact with are known as notification events and event-carried state transfer events.
+The two most common types of events that we will normally interact with are known as notification events and data events.
 They mainly differ in the amount of information included in the payload.
 Let's explore this further.

 ### Notification events